Dragon Force (film)

-Dragon Force, also known as Powerforce, is a 1982 martial arts film that was directed by Michael Mak.
+Dragon Force is a 1982 Hong Kong martial arts film directed by Michael Mak.
 It starred Bruce Baron, Frances Fong, Chi-Hung Chan, Sam Sorono, Yun Ho, Jackson Ng and Bruce Li.

 Story

 A princess is kidnapped by a general.
 An agent teams up with an international crime fighting organization called Dragon Force to rescue her.

 Background

 Mak's efforts paid off.
 They used script-writers with Western names as well as some cast members.
 The film was shown in 52 countries and made a good profit in the millions.
 The film was also shot originally in English.
 It is also called Power Force and Shen Tan Guang Tou Mei.

 The story was written by Terry Chalmers, Dennis Thompsett and John Au Wa Hon.